davidmyersdev/octo/README.md

 ## Features

 - **Autosave** - No need to hit save
+- **CodeSandbox Integration** - Open all code blocks in the current document in a new [CodeSandbox](https://codesandbox.io/) project with the click of a button
 - **Context Switching** - Focusing on `#work` or `#play`?
 Apply a global filter to only see the documents that are relevant
 - **Dark Theme** - Save our eyes 😎
 - **Inline Markdown Rendering** - No need for separate edit and preview panels